 — The All TWT subfield is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT responding STA.

+Following table is included from offline discussion to clarify the setting of All TWT and All R-TWT subfields in various scenarios.